Connect with us

 Strong on Paper, Tight in Practice

 On paper, Australia’s depth remains impressive.
-Based on 2025 performances, 47 Australian athletes, across 49 events, were ranked inside the Commonwealth top 8 on a 3-per-nation basis: a benchmark commonly used to assess realistic medal or finalist potential.
+Based on 2025 performances, 47 Australian athletes, across 49 events, were ranked inside the Commonwealth top 8 on a 3-per-nation basis using World Rankings: a benchmark for selection in World Championships or Olympic Games, and in our opinion, the best overall measure to assess consistent high-quality results likely for a realistic medal or finalist potential.

 Advertisement.
 Scroll to continue reading.